Hot-water Heating PlantPlant

 Figure 1.
 Hot water heating plant (click on image to enlarge).

-The HWH boiler system is the largest energy-consuming system in the hot water heating plant.
-Hot water is produced primarily through the heat transfer from combustion gases in the combustion chamber to the water.
-The hot water produced by the system is then transported out to the facility to meet required heating loads or domestic hot water needs.
-The main components of a HWH boiler system are burner, combustion chamber, heat exchanger, and draft fan and are shown in Figure 2.
+The HWH boiler system is the largest energy-consuming component of the hot water heating plant.
+Hot water is primarily generated through heat transfer from combustion gases in the combustion chamber to the water.
+The heated water is then distributed throughout the facility to meet space heating or domestic hot water demands.
+The main components of an HWH boiler system include the burner, combustion chamber, heat exchanger, and draft fan, as shown in Figure 2.
+Learn More

 Figure 2.
 Hot water heating boiler system.